What Makes Great Customer Service? Essential Characteristics to Strive For

 6. Personalization

 When a customer reaches out for help and gets a response that totally ignores the context of their issue, it often feels like the company doesn’t care.
-However, 73% of customers studied by Salesforce expect brands to deliver personalized customer service.
+73% of customers expect personalized support experiences, according to Salesforce.
 Here’s what that can look like in practice:

-Tools That Help You Deliver Great Customer Service
+Tools That Help You In Delivering Great Apects of Customer Service

 Even the most passionate support team can only go so far without the right tools.
 Great customer service needs systems that support it.
 Tools that make it easier to respond quickly, personalize interactions, and keep everything running smoothly.